 Prior to classes beginning:

-If an individual has not been to Converse’s campus routinely throughout the Spring semester, Converse will require the individual to get tested and have proof of a negative test within 3-5 days prior to the start of the course or to submit proof of vaccination or provide a COVID-19 diagnosis within the last three months.
+If an individual has not been to Converse’s campus routinely throughout the previous semester, Converse will require the individual to get tested and have proof of a negative test within 3-5 days prior to the start of the course or to submit proof of vaccination or provide a COVID-19 diagnosis within the last three months.

 Before the course begins, and throughout the program, all employees and students must continue to complete the daily questionnaire.
 Anyone currently experiencing COVID-19 symptoms or who has not had COVID-19 within the last three months or been vaccinated and who has been exposed to an individual who is diagnosed with COVID-19 must quarantine.
 Also, anyone under order for isolation or quarantine by a member of the Wellness Center or a healthcare provider should make arrangements to take their course online while they are in isolation or quarantine.

-Throughout the summer course:
+Throughout the semester: